elubilu/password-meter-pro/Readme.md

     VERY_STRONG: "Very Strong"
 }
 ```
-You can override these message by using "message" method:
+You can override these messages by using the "message" method:

 ```javascript
 app.message({